PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 # PlasmaPy "Office" Hours

+<p style="color: var(--plasmapy-red)"><b>Note: We will not be holding office hours
+on 2020 December 24 or 2020 December 31, but will return to our regularly scheduled programming on 2021 January 7th.</b></p>

 Do you have a question about PlasmaPy?
 Would you like to learn how to become active in the PlasmaPy project?
 Do you have an idea for a great new feature or want to start an affiliated package?